Introduction

 What are the Benefits of Exercise for Cardiovascular Health?

-A physically inactive lifestyle is acknowledged as one of the five leading risk factors for cardiovascular disease, along with high blood pressure, obesity, smoking, and unhealthy lipid levels, according to the American Heart Association.
-Scientific research indicates that lowering these risk factors remarkably reduces the likelihood of having a heart attack, subsequent cardiac events, stroke, or the need for procedures such as angioplasty or bypass surgery.
-Participating in regular physical activity can positively affect many cardiovascular risk factors.
-Exercise contributes to weight loss, helps lower blood pressure, decreases levels of low-density lipoprotein (bad cholesterol) and total cholesterol, and increases high-density lipoprotein (good cholesterol).
-Individuals with diabetes who engage in regular physical activity improve their body's capability to use insulin efficiently, aiding blood glucose control.
+Scientific research indicates that lowering these risk factors remarkably reduces the likelihood of having a heart attack or bypass surgery.
+Regular physical activity can positively affect many cardiovascular risk factors.
+Exercise helps with weight loss, lowers blood pressure, reduces levels of low-density lipoprotein (bad cholesterol) and total cholesterol, and increases high-density lipoprotein (good cholesterol).

 Moderate activity can reduce cardiovascular risk when combined with other healthy lifestyle choices, including quitting smoking, balanced nutrition, and using appropriate medication.
-Regular exercise increases muscle function and strength, improves oxygen intake (aerobic capacity), enhances vascular function, benefits bone health, reduces the risk of disability and back pain, and improves performance of daily activities.
-People newly diagnosed with heart disease who engage in daily exercise often report returning to work sooner, increased self-confidence, and improved quality of life.
-Major public health guidelines recommend at least 30 minutes of moderate-intensity exercise per day, such as walking approximately 4.8 to 6.4 kilometres (Myers, 2003).
+Regular exercise increases muscle function and strength, and improves oxygen intake (aerobic capacity).
+It can also increase vascular function, benefit bone health, reduce the risk of disability and back pain, and improve the performance of daily activities.

 Fitness Prescription for Weight Management and Cardiovascular Training

-Ectopic fat is the abnormal storage of triglycerides in tissues not mainly designed for fat deposition, including skeletal muscle, visceral depots, the liver, and myocardium.
-Epicardial adipose tissue correlates with visceral obesity, elevated triglycerides, insulin resistance, embolic syndrome features, and increased blood pressure.
-Perivascular and epicardial adipose tissue contribute to atherosclerosis through close anatomical interaction.
-In diabetes, triglyceride accumulation in cardiomyocytes is linked to left ventricular diastolic dysfunction, higher BMI, and elevated blood pressure (Golbidi and Laher, 2012).
+Ectopic fat is fat storage of triglycerides in tissues not mainly designed for fat deposition, including skeletal muscle, visceral depots, the liver, and myocardium.
+Epicardial fat is associated with visceral obesity, elevated triglycerides, insulin resistance, features of embolic syndrome, and increased blood pressure.

 Cardiovascular Role of Heat Shock Proteins (HSPs)